vincent64/hypixel-api-nodejs/readme.md

 hypixel.getBoosters(key);
 ```

-Get session informations from player's UUID:      (WARNING: The endpoint of this is going to be deprecated as said on the Hypixel API GitHub)
+Get session informations from player's UUID:      (ATTENTION: The endpoint of this is going to be deprecated as said on the Hypixel API GitHub!)
 ```javascript
 hypixel.getSession(key, uuid);
 ```